 Given its spread across the region, the firm often finds itself advising South East Asian multinationals, and large companies in each of the South East Asian states where it has a presence.

 In cross-border matters, which mostly engage the firm's Singaporean partners, Rajah & Tann's books show a particular emphasis on the oil and gas and shipping sectors as companies struggle to cope with rumbles in those industries.
 The firm is typically more inclined to take on creditor-side roles, given its strong relationships with the region's top financiers.
-Banks in particular use it – including local Big Three DBS, OCBC and UOB, and internationals such as Bank of New York Mellon, HSBC, Maybank and Standard Chartered.
+Banks in particular use it – including local financial institutions DBS, OCBC and UOB, and internationals such as Bank of New York Mellon, HSBC, Maybank and Standard Chartered.

 Historic track record